snowx-dev/SnowFastULP/README.md

 | `SNOWFAST_CONFIG` | Explicit config file from the environment.
 Must exist.                                        |
 | Default path      | `~/.config/snowfast/config.toml` on Linux/macOS, `%AppData%\snowfast\config.toml` on Windows. |

-If the default file is missing, the tools start normally.

 Copy [`config.toml.example`](config.toml.example) as a starting point.